mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 ```

 Notice how the Rust struct now maps to a plain Elixir `map` type with additional
-\_\_struct\_\_ metadata, this is how Rustler ensures type safety.
+\_\_struct\_\_ metadata: this is how Rustler ensures type safety.
 If the
 \_\_struct\_\_ would be missing, then we’d get an `ArgumentError` exception.

 Out of curiosity I was also benchmarking this implementation against an Elixir
 library called `elixir-pdf` and it seems like it was roughly 2x slower, but
-interestingly used 1/3 of memory less.
+interestingly used 1/3 less memory.
 I’m not too familiar with profiling, so
 I’ll leave it at that.

 ```elixir